thenemchua/chess-elo-prediction/README.md

 In total it represents a sample of 1.4M games.

-Each game data is a string format data containing: white and black elo scores (our target), pgn (sequence of moves played), type of game, duration between moves, result of the game.
+Each game data is a string format data including:
+* white and black elo scores (our target)
+* pgn (sequence of moves played)
+* game type
+* duration between moves
+* game result.

 ### Preprocessing approach

 The preprocessing is divided in 2 parts:
-* extrating a clean pgn sequence from the initial data
+* extrating a clean pgn sequence from the raw data
-* transforming the pgn sequence into chess board matrices (8x8) - one board per move
+* transforming the pgn sequence into chess board matrices (8x8) - each matrix representing a board state after a move.

-Following this transformation the data is a list of matrices representing the positions the white and black chess pieces.
+Following this transformation the data is a list of matrices representing the positions of the white and black chess pieces.

 ### Models used

+Our baseline model is an LSTM reading the pgn sequences as string format.

+Then after transforming the pgn into a list of n matrices - n being the number of moves played in the game - we used a combination of CNN and LSTM.

+The model first read the matrices using layers of CNN extracting the spatial information, then the duration between moves is added to the output of the CNN and goes trhough a few layers of LSTM to model the temporal dynamics of the game.

 ### Challenges

+A few challenges were faced in the projetc:
+* size of the dataset - our local machines were not able to handle the full dataset.
+Virtual Machines (VMs) on Google Cloud Platform (GCP) were used for processing
+* duration of model training - each epoch equired several hours.

 ### Conclusion

+The model succeeded in predicting diferent white and black elo scores using a single pgn sequence.

+The Mean Absolute Error (MAE) was reduced using the CNN/LSTM model and the performance exceeded the initial project goals.